hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-03-moderator-minute/index.md

 ## Preserving your mental health

-In our new [Mental Health doc](/docs/hachyderm/mental-health/), we focus on ways that you can use the Mastodon tools for contraining content and other information.
-We structurd the doc to answer two specific questions:
+In our new [Mental Health doc](/docs/hachyderm/mental-health/), we focus on ways that you can use the Mastodon tools for constraining content and other information.
+We structured the doc to answer two specific questions:

 * How can people be empowered to set and maintain their own boundaries in a public space (the Fediverse)?